On Polynomials Orthogonal with Respect to an Inner Product Involving Higher-Order Differences: The Meixner Case: Introduction

+On the other hand, since the first paper \cite{althammer1962} on Sobolev orthogonal polynomials published by Althammer, until the present time, the results connected to these polynomials have attracted the attention of several mathematicians.
+The name of Sobolev orthogonal polynomials was given to those families of polynomials orthogonal with respect to inner products involving positive Borel measures supported on infinite subsets of the real line, and also involving regular derivatives.
+Moreover, in the c ase that the derivatives appear only on function evaluations on a finite discrete set, the corresponding families are called \textit{Sobolev-type} or \textit{discrete Sobolev} orthogonal polynomial sequences.
+For a recent and comprehensive survey on the subject, see \cite{MX-EM15} and the references therein.
+In the last decade of the past century, H. Bavinck introduced the study of orthogonal polynomials with respect to the inner product involving differences instead of derivatives

-where $\lambda \in \mathbb{R}^{+}$, $c\in \mathbb{R}$ and $\psi $ is a distribution function with infinite spectrum,\ was introduced by H. Bavinck in\ \cite{B-JCAM95,B-AA95}.
-Moreover, in these works Bavinck obtained algebraic properties and some results connected to the location of the zeros of the orthogonal polynomials with respect to the inner product $\left( \text{\ref{IPB}} \right) $.
-On the other hand, in \cite{B-AA95} he proved that the orthogonal polynomials with respect to inner product defined in equation $\left( \text{\ref{IPB}}\right) $ satisfy a five term recurrence relation.
-Furthermore, in \cite{Bavinck-94} he considered the inner product
+where $\lambda \in\mathbb{R}^{+}$, $c\in\mathbb{R}$ and $\psi $ is a distribution function with infinite spectrum, see \cite{B-JCAM95,B-AA95}.
+Moreover, in these works Bavinck obtained algebraic properties and some results connected to the location of the zeros of the orthogonal polynomials with respect to the inner product \eqref{IPB}.
+On the other hand, in \cite{B-AA95} he proved that the orthogonal polynomials with respect to inner product defined in equation\eqref{IPB} satisfy a five term recurrence relation.
+Furthermore, in\cite{Bavinck-94} the author considered the inner product

-where $\gamma >0$, $0<\mu <1$, $\lambda >0$ and $\mathbb{P}$ denote the linear space of all polynomials with real coefficients.
-Here, he obtained a second order difference equation with polynomial coefficients, which the orthogonal polynomials with respect to $\left( \text{\ref{IPB2}}\right) $ satisfy.
-Then, in \cite{Bavinck-98} he showed that the Sobolev type Meixer polynomials orthogonal with respect to the inner product
+where $\beta >0$, $0<c <1$, $\lambda >0$ and $\mathbb{P}$ denote the linear space of all polynomials with real coefficients.
+Here, he obtained a second order difference equation with polynomial coefficients, which the orthogonal polynomials with respect to \eqref{IPB2} satisfy.
+Then, in\cite{Bavinck-98} the author showed that the Sobolev type Meixner polynomials orthogonal with respect to the inner product

-where $\gamma >0$, $0<\mu <1$ and $M,N\geq 0$, are eigenfunctions of a difference operator.
-Other results connected with the Sobolev type Meixer polynomials can be found in \cite{AGM-JDEA00,AGM001,AGM002,KD-AAS12,M-JCAM15}.
+where $\beta >0$, $0<c <1$ and $M, N\geq 0$, are eigenfunctions of a difference operator.
+Other results a little most recent, connected with the Sobolev Meixner polynomials, can be found in \cite{KD-AAS12,M-JCAM15}.